Tigistkorsa/alx-low_level_programming/README.md

-this is the repository for programming language
+this is the repository for low level  programming language